nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list TA applicants
+1. User requests to list TAs
-2. TAlent Assistant™ shows the list of TA applicants
+2. TAlent Assistant™ shows all TAs

     Use case ends.

 **Extensions**

 * 2a.
-The list of TA applicants is empty
+The list is empty
     * 2a1.
-TAlent Assistant™ displays a message to inform no TA applicants are in the list
+TAlent Assistant™ feedbacks no TAs in system

       Use case ends.

 <hr>